 We try and challenge ourselves to contribute new things to fly fishing and eco-tourism in general... looking to develop more swim lanes that encourage folks to consider the impacts on local watersheds and wildfish above the pursuit of just catching the biggest or most fish.

 There is and if you are going to fish with beads, wood is that better alternative.

-This year (2018), AAO has set up a natural wood bead production facility in our shop to create, test, and tweak hand-made in Oregon wood fishing beads we have aptly named "Eco-Beads".
-We'll be reaching out to a few friends in the industry and fly shops to help promote.
-Please contact us if you would like to be a part of this process and try them out!
+This year (2018), AAO has set up a natural wood bead production facility to create and test (not sell), hand-made in Oregon wood fishing beads we have aptly named "Eco-Beads".
+We'll be reaching out to a few friends in the industry and fly shops to try.
+Please contact us if you would like to be a part of this process!

 You can follow us on this exciting new adventure on InstaGram @ north_coast_eco_beads: